frederic-perez/AmE-dictionary/data/dictionary.md

 __Episcopalian__
 __epistaxis__ _n_ A nosebleed.
 __epithet__ _n_ :four::hammer: (epithets) _Walmart removed the racial epithet from the headline._
-__epitome__ _n_ :six: A person or thing that is a perfect example of a particular quality or type. _Syn_ personification, embodiment, incarnation _She looked the epitome of elegance and good taste._
+__epitome__ _n_ :seven: A person or thing that is a perfect example of a particular quality or type. _Syn_ personification, embodiment, incarnation _She looked the epitome of elegance and good taste._
 __epitomize__ _v_ :seven: (epitomized) Be a perfect example of.
 __eponymous__ _adj_ :seven::hammer: (eponymously)
 __equaled__ _v_